stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 ### Return Codes

-The approach of using a proxy means there is a central location where _all_ Vulkan return codes can be validated, whereas previously _every_ native call had to be wrapped with the `check` helper which was ugly and slightly tedious.
+The approach of using a proxy means there is a convenient, central location where _all_ Vulkan return codes can be validated, whereas previously _every_ native call had to be wrapped with the `check` helper which was ugly and slightly tedious.

 First a handler for return values is added to the factory: